-Article No. Item No. Comply Non Comply NA Governance Implementation Justification for non- compliance Article 14 - Other Board Practices and Duties 14.1 Board Members shall have full and immediate access to information, documents, and records pertaining to the Company.
-The Company's executive management shall provide the Board and its committees with all requested documents and information.
-14.2 The Board Members shall ensure that the Nomination, Remuneration and the Audit Committee members, the Internal Audit and representatives of the External Auditors attend the General Assembly.
-14.3 The Board shall put in place an induction program for newly appointed Board Members in order to ensure that, upon their election, Board Members are made fully aware of their responsibilities, V V Actual experiences show that Board Members comply with this Article.
-The Board conducts training workshops for Members.
-In 2015 the workshop handles the Commercial Law 11/2015.
-Furthermore, the Board reviews the implementation of Governance Code and the Company's adherence to its requirements.
-Article 26 of the Company Articles of Association states that Board membership is lost in the event of repeated absence from compliance and have proper understanding of the manner in which the Company operates.
+Article No. Item No. Comply Not Comply NA Governance Implementation Justification for non- compliance Article 14 - Other Board Practices and Duties 14.1 Board Members shall have full and immediate access to information, documents, and records pertaining to the Company.
+The Company's executive management shall provide the Board and its committees with all requested documents and information. ٧ Actual experiences show that Board Members comply with this Article.
+Furthermore, the Board reviews the implementation 14.2 The Board Members shall ensure that the Nomination, Remuneration and the Audit Committee members, the Internal Audit and representatives of the External Auditors attend the General Assembly.
+V of Governance Code and the Company's adherence to its requirements.
+14.3 The Board shall put in place an induction program for newly appointed Board Members in order to ensure that, upon their election, Board Members are made fully aware of their responsibilities, and have proper understanding of the manner in which the Company operates.
+V Article 27.2.b of the Company Articles of Association states that Board membership is lost in the event of repeated absence from Board Meetings.
 14.4 The Board Members are responsible for having an appropriate understanding of their role and duties, and for educating themselves in financial, business, and industry practices as well as the Company's operations and functioning.
 In this respect, the Board shall adopt an appropriate formal training to enhance Board Members' skills and knowledge.
 V 14.5 The Board of Directors shall at all times keep its Members updated about the latest developments in the area of corporate governance and best practices relating thereto.
 The Board may delegate the same to the audit committee or the governance committee or any other body as it deems appropriate.
-V Board Meetings.
-14.6 The Company's articles of association shall include clear procedures for removing Board Members in the event of failing to attend Board meetings.
+V 14.6 The Company's articles of association shall include clear procedures for removing Board Members in the event of failing to attend Board meetings.
 V